andywer/webpack-blocks/packages/typescript/README.md

 ## Options

-Uses the default tsconfig.json in the root directory to pass options (See [here](https://github.com/s-panferov/awesome-typescript-loader#tsconfigjson))
+Uses the default tsconfig.json in the root directory (See [here](https://github.com/s-panferov/awesome-typescript-loader#tsconfigjson)).
+You can pass [awesome-typescript-loader options](https://github.com/s-panferov/awesome-typescript-loader#loader-options) to the block.

 ## webpack-blocks